dmfrodrigues/feup-sdis-proj2/doc/system-storage.md

 1. Load the datapiece from secondary memory.
 2. Start the Delete protocol for that datapiece.
 3. Start the PutSystem protocol for that datapiece.

+TODO/TO-THINK:

+As for the datapieces that $s$ points to its successor, $r$ only has to point to its successor;

+As for the datapieces whose base is in $s$ and should be in $r$, we delete them and re-store them.

 ### RemoveKeys protocol